taskcluster/slugid.py/README.rst

 - ``slugid.nice()`` slugs conform to
   ``[A-Za-f][A-Za-z0-9_-]{7}[Q-T][A-Za-z0-9_-][CGKOSWaeimquy26-][A-Za-z0-9_-]{10}[AQgw]``

-RFC 4122 defines the setting of 6 bits of the v4 UUID which determines these regular expressions.
+RFC 4122 defines the setting of 6 bits of the v4 UUID which implies v4 slugs provide 128 - 6 = 122 bits entropy.
+Due to the (un)setting of the first bit
+of "nice" slugs, nice slugs provide therefore 121 bits entropy.

 .. code-block:: python